Virtual Production For Broadcast: Designing The Virtual World

 There are already libraries of environments and objects available very affordably for game development and visual effects.
 Geometry and materials may be packaged in a variety of different formats, often intended for use with different software.
 Some of those formats can be converted to others, although sometimes some manual intervention will be needed from experienced people.

-Until now, game development has not routinely been able to target photorealism.
-Certain recent titles have been able to achieve it under some circumstances, and things change quickly, but many assets built for games won’t have enough fidelity or even the right art style to work in virtual production.
+Until recently, game development has not routinely been able to target photorealism.
+Certain titles have been able to achieve it under some circumstances, and things change quickly, but many assets built for games often won’t have enough fidelity or even the right art style to work in virtual production.
 Equally, assets built for visual effects work may look good, but have too much detail to be rendered in real time.
-Again, qualified people may be able to work on an asset to make it more usable, although the practicality of that depends on the specifics of the asset and the intended use.
+Again, qualified people may be able to work on an asset to make it usable, although the practicality of that depends on the specifics of the asset and the intended use.

 Lighting

-Experience in visual effects makes it clear that lighting is key to making things look both realistic and appropriate to the production.
+Lighting is key to making things look both realistic and appropriate to the production.
 Directors of photography are likely to become involved in planning and constructing virtual environments, both because layout will naturally affect blocking and framing, and because the lighting of the virtual world must be compatible with the live action scene.

 Virtual Scouting & The Virtual Backlot

-Even before a virtual environment has been finished, rough or approximate versions of the layout might be available for viewing.
+Even before a virtual environment has been finished, rough or approximate versions of the layout might be available for rehearsals.
 The pedigree of virtual production in the world of video games often makes it possible to explore that newly-created environment just like a game, perhaps with a virtual reality headset or on the LED wall itself, in a process that’s sometimes called virtual location scouting.
 Often, that can take place using a personal laptop or workstation, or using video streamed from a remote location.

-Once a virtual production environment has been finalised, its assets can potentially be stored for later use - whether the same production might need to return to a virtual location, or if the same assets might be useful for something else.
+Once a virtual production environment has been finalized, its assets can be stored for later use – whether the same production might need to return to a virtual location, or if the same assets might be useful for something else.
 That might even extend to scanning physical sets for later use in virtual production.
 Just as there are already commercial libraries of virtual assets, and just as there are already physical backlots and prop stores, anyone owning a particular set of virtual production assets might choose to create a virtual backlot, potentially making more sophisticated environments available to a wider range of productions.

 Best Use Of The Virtual Art Department